ErikKassubek/ADVOCATE/doc/relatedWorks/Overview/TracingAndReply.md

 # Tracing and Replay

-The challenge of reproducing and debugging nondeterministic behavior in concurrent programs has led to a rich body of work on record and replay systems across various concurrency models and programming paradigms.
-Existing approaches differ in their assumptions, overhead, and generality, with many focusing on specific memory models or concurrency abstractions.

 The Go tracer [^1] is a built-in tool provided by the Go programming language for capturing and analyzing runtime events such as goroutine scheduling, system calls, garbage collection, and network blocking.
 It enables fine-grained performance profiling and concurrency visualization, making it particularly useful for diagnosing bottlenecks and understanding the behavior of concurrent Go programs.

 "Capturing High-level Nondeterminism in Concurrent Programs